 Q: Can I pay for my pass with a check?

 A: No, all T-pass orders will be charged to the student’s term-bill.

 Q: When and where can I pick my pass up?

-A: The Office of Student Services will be in touch via e-mail when the passes are ready for pick-up.
+A: The Office of Student Affairs will be in touch via e-mail when the passes are ready for pick-up.